 Today the maze is protected from potential damage caused by footfall within a wooden fence.
 But it is still well maintained and looked after so it is clear to see.
 Visitors are able to walk all the way around it, as well as exploring the woods that surround it.

 Wide open views from the Mizmaze, with not a road in sight.

 A Brief History of Labyrinths and Mizmazes

 Mazes and labyrinths have a long history with differing functions, despite their similarities.
-Because both labyrinths and mazes are made up of difficult and confusing pathways, many people think they are the same – some of of exercise or game in which you have to find your way out or to the centre.
+Because both labyrinths and mazes are made up of difficult and confusing pathways, many people think they are the same – some form of exercise or game in which you have to find your way out or to the centre.
 Labyrinths have a single path, whereas a maze has branching paths allowing choices to be made.

 Historically, the earliest examples were in fact labyrinths – single path and used for spiritual purposes.
 A mizmaze then is more like a labyrinth because the path has no crossings or junctions.
 You could think of a mizmaze as a rope, coiled to fit the space available.